veganaize/closure-compiler/JS-Modules.md

  * `require('/folder/source')`
  * `require('folder/source')`

+**Note:** package.json files are required to properly resolve node modules.
+The appropriate package.json files should be passed to the compiler as source files (using the `--js` flag).
+These files are only used to resolve modules and won't affect the output size of the compipiled js.

 ### BROWSER Resolution Mode

 Modules which do not begin with a "." or "/" character are not supported.
 Module import statements must always specify the file extension.